mcthuesen/MobilePay-PoS-v10/docs/architectual_principles.md

 *OrderId* is used as an *idempotency key*, to determine when two or more consecutive initiate payment requests are intended to refer to the same payment.

-We recommend retrying failed calls due to network and server errors using one of these strategies:
+We recommend retrying failed requests due to network and server errors using one of these strategies:
-* Retrying calls up to a fixed number of times with a constant delay between each call.
+* Retrying requests up to a fixed number of times with a constant delay between each call.
-* Retrying calls until a proper response is received, using an exponential backoff with jitter strategy.
+* Retrying requests until a proper response is received, using an exponential backoff with jitter strategy.

 #### Client errors